 |Vitamin E (mg)||448||760||–|

-Moringa, also nicknamed the Miracle Tree, is used to treat some 300 diseases ranging from fever to cancer in traditional medicine.
-Yet, many of these claims require scientific validation.
+Since a long time, people have used Moringa to treat some 300 diseases ranging from fever to cancer.
+While many of these claims require scientific validation, the most common ones are listed below.

-Rich in flavonoids that help to boost the immune system and also exhibit antioxidant and anti-diabetic properties.
-They are used to treat flu, asthma, heartburn, syphilis, headaches, scurvy, ear and eye infections, hyperglycaemia, pneumonia, dyslipidaemia, malaria, bronchitis and reduce blood pressure and cholesterol levels.
+Moringa leaves are rich in flavonoids.
+Thus, they help to boost the immune system, remove oxidizing agents from the body and prevent diabetes.
+People commonly use them to treat flu, asthma, heartburn, syphilis, headaches, scurvy, ear and eye infections, hyperglycaemia, pneumonia, dyslipidaemia, malaria, bronchitis and reduce blood pressure and cholesterol levels.

-Calcium and potassium present, plus nectar.
+What’s more, the flowers contain high levels of calcium and potassium as well as nectar.
 They are therefore used by beekeepers to make honey and also to cure urinary problems and cold.

-Loaded with high amounts of fatty acids (linoleic acid, palmitic acid) that help to treat obesity, cure diarrhoea, liver and spleen issues and joint pains.
+As it is, the pods are loaded with high amounts of fatty acids like linoleic acid and palmitic acid.
+Thus, people use them to treat obesity, cure diarrhoea, liver and spleen issues and joint pains.

-They contain phytochemicals that help cure many diseases as well as flavonoids that give them anti-inflammatory properties.
-Basically, they are used to treat arthritis, gout, cramp, epilepsy, hyperthyroidism and sexually transmitted diseases.
+Seeds of the tree contain phytochemicals and flavonoids that give them anti-inflammatory properties.
+As such, they are used to treat arthritis, gout, cramp, epilepsy, hyperthyroidism and sexually transmitted diseases.